-A low read time may indicate that your blogs are not what people are expecting.
-This links into SEO once again - take a look of what your meta descriptions are, make sure that they describe what is to be found in your blog posts.
+- A low read time may indicate that your blogs are not what people are expecting.
+This links into SEO once again - take a look at what your meta descriptions are, make sure that they describe what is to be found in your blog posts.

 Stat 4: Blog Bounce Rate

-A bounce is when a user visits one page on your site, then exits.
+A bounce is when a user visits one page on your site, then exits without interacting with anything.

 We don’t like bounces!